packit/packit.dev/content/docs/fedora-releases-guide.md

 #### New upstream release
 The process of releasing a new version starts in the upstream repository by creating a new upstream release.
-Packit gets the information about the newly created release (not a git tag) from GitHub, loads the config from the release commit and if there is a `propose_downstream` job defined, the workflow begins.
+Packit gets the information about the newly created release (not a git tag) from GitHub/GitLab, loads the config from the release commit and if there is a `propose_downstream` job defined, the workflow begins.